renatomarquesteles/ignite-04-ignite-shop/notes.md

 - It will work the same as getServerSideProps in development environments
 - It is used to cache pages and avoid repetitive API calls
+- The first version of each static page is created when we generate the build
 - We can set when to update the cache through the `revalidate` prop (in seconds)
 - We don't have access to the context of the request, that means that we don't have access to user information, cookies, header etc. The page will be the same for everyone.

+## When to use SSR or SSG
+- Does the data change frequently?
+- Does the data to be loaded depend on the context of the request?
+- Can we cache it?

+## getStaticPaths / Dynamic SSG
+- Required for dynamic SSG pages
+Example: the product page needs a static page for each product (depends on the product id)
+- This function tells Next which information will be used dynamically to create the static pages
+- The problem is when we have too many different pages to be created.
+For example, an ecommerce with 10000 products, during the build it would take hours to create a static page for each product
+- The solution is to use it only for the most popular products
+- To handle items that are not defined in the paths array, we use the fallback
+  - fallback: false -> 404 page

+  - fallback: true (recommended) -> will show the page without the params data and try to get that data in the background running the getStaticProps function
+    - We can use the isFallback from the useRouter() to show a loading component while the data is loading.
+    - Next.js will serve a “fallback” version of the page on the first request to such a path.
+Web crawlers, such as Google, won't be served a fallback and instead the path will behave as in fallback: 'blocking'
+    - Next.js adds this path to the list of pre-rendered pages.
+Subsequent requests to the same path will serve the generated page, like other pages pre-rendered at build time

+  - fallback: 'blocking' -> will only show the page after the data has been loaded

+## Prefetch links

+Prefetch the page in the background.
+Defaults to true.
+Any <Link /> that is in the viewport (initially or through scroll) will be preloaded.
+Prefetch can be disabled by passing prefetch={false}.
+When prefetch is set to false, prefetching will still occur on hover.
+Pages using Static Generation will preload JSON files with the data for faster page transitions.
+Prefetching is only enabled in production.